 11.1.
 Under certain conditions we can disclose your information to other parties than described above:

 11.1.1.
 In order not to violate the law or to respond to a mandatory claim in court proceedings (for example, upon receipt of a court request to provide data);

 11.1.2.
 To confirm the legitimacy of our actions;

 11.1.3.
 To protect our rights, assets or secure them;

 11.1.4.
-In other cases, with your consent or legitimate request.
+In other deals, with your consent or legitimate request.

 11.2.
-Any personal data you provide to us may be transferred to competent authorities in the cases expressly provided for by law.
+Any personal data you provide to us may be transferred to competent authorities in the deals expressly provided for by law.

 11.3.
 The Website provides links to our accounts on social networks.
 By using third-party services such as visiting our Facebook social network account may be subject to third-party terms and conditions.
 It is therefore advisable to familiarize yourself with the terms they apply when using such third-party services:

 12.1.
 Legal relations related to this Policy shall be governed by the law of the Republic of Lithuania.